bitcoin-resources/bitcoin-resources.github.io/index.md

 {% include curations_starred.html %}

-[View all curations »][articles]
+[More Resources »][further-resources]

+[further-resources]: {{ '/further-resources' | absolute_url }}

 ---

 ## About these Resources

-The resources listed above are but a small selection which was particularly influential in my thinking.
+The resources listed above are but a small selection which was particularly influential in [my thinking][dergigi].
 A sincere *thank you* to all the people who shared their thoughts and insights, past and present.
 I have learned so much, and for that, I will be eternally grateful.

 If you have suggestions for content or improvements, feel free to open issues or PRs on [GitHub][issues] or [reach out to me][contact].